ghicheon/CarND-Vehicle-Detection/writeup.md

 When I draw a rectangle, I only considered previous and current frame.
 If many frames used and getting average of them, the rectangle will be more robust.

  I've been thinking of (after some frames..) adding a new car only from specitic area such as bottom line and upper line.
 A car can't appear in the middle of road without crossing upper and bottom line all of a sudden.
 It can reduce false positive.

+I think I spent so much time for this project before thinking of using specific data structure for tracking cars.
+However, I don't think I wasted time.
+Because I could learn a lot thanks to this project!
+In The matrix(1999),  Morpheus said,"There is a difference between knowing the path and walking the path".
+Morpheus was wrong!
+I would say, "There is a "huge" difference between knowing the path and walking the path".